terra-money/docs/docs/develop/dapp/README.md

 :class: sd-width-auto sd-animate-grow50-rot20 sd-pb-2
 ```
 **In-depth dApp guide**
-Use this guide for an in-depth overview for building a dApp.
+An in-depth overview for building a dApp.
 :::

 :::::::